 - Examples: WWF (Panda logo), Starbucks, Twitter

-- When to Use: Perfect for eco-friendly brands, artisanal products, or businesses aiming for a personal connection.
+- When to Use: Perfect for eco-friendly, artisanal products, or businesses aiming for a personal connection.

 - Examples: Mastercard (two intersecting circles), Burger King (circular text with rectangular patty), Audi (overlapping rings)